Verify FF Beta ID: Unlock All, Astutech Server, and ban risks

 Typical flow reported by players

-- The player searches for “verify FF Beta ID”, “unlock all FF” or “Astute Beta Server”.
+- The player finds a page or video about “verify FF Beta ID”, “unlock all FF” or “Astute Beta Server”.

-- They enter a website with repeated ads, pop-ups and verification buttons.
+- They enter a website with redirects, repeated steps and verification buttons.

-- They are pushed toward external tools, VPNs, modified APKs or file editors.
+- After that, they may be pushed toward external tools, VPNs, modified APKs or file editors.

 - They open a changed Free Fire client or use non-official configuration files.